 - Wheelchair access is available at all established Assessment Centers.
 Candidates must advise AMP at the time of registration that wheelchair access is necessary.

 To update your account before you have taken the CPH exam, please log in to NBPHE Online Services and update your contact information.
-To update your contact information after you have taken the CPH exam, please log in to the recertification portal.Can I defer my registration to another exam administration?
+To update your contact information after you have taken the CPH exam, please log in to the CPH recertification portal.Can I reschedule my exam?

-You may reschedule your appointment ONCE within the examination window for which you applied at no charge online at www.goAMP.com or by calling AMP at 888-519-9901 at least two business days prior to your scheduled appointment.
+You may reschedule your appointment once with no additional charge online at www.goAMP.com or by calling AMP at 888-519-9901 at least two business days prior to your scheduled appointment.
+To reschedule your exam after your first free reschedule, fill out the reschedule request form in the CPH Candidate Handbook and submit payment of $125.00 by e-mail to firstname.lastname@example.org with cc: email@example.com.
 Each subsequent reschedule must be done within 15 days of the schedule exam and will incur a $125 fee (by credit card only).
-For further instructions please see the CPH candidate handbook.

 The registration fee is NOT refundable but it is deferrable.
 The international exam fee is NOT refundable.Can I use veterans' benefits for the CPH exam?